For Singapore SMEs or businesses that are looking to start up, buying a domain name is one of the first steps to launching a website.

 Ways to buy a Domain Name

-The two main methods of purchasing a domain name has been shown above – from a standalone domain registrar like Namecheap or from a hosting provider like Bluehost.
+The two main methods of purchasing a domain name – from a standalone domain registrar like Namecheap or from a hosting provider.

 We will go through the differences between both methods and their pros and cons so you can judge for yourself which one will be more suitable for your business.